cloudmesh-deprecated/mooc/doc/source/introduction.rst

    * `FutureGrid Manual: Upload an OpenID <http://manual.futuregrid.org/account.html#upload-an-openid>`_

 Often users may not remember the password or username of the FG portal.
-However, they may have an easier time to remember their openid from for example google.
-It is possible to use your openid account and register it once you gain access to the portal.
+However, they may have an easier time to remember their OpenID from for example Google.
+It is possible to use your OpenID account and register it once you gain access to the portal.
 Please visit your

 * `OpenID Page <https://portal.futuregrid.org/my/openid>`__

 to add your favorite OpenID.
-For example, to add your Google OpenId you simply click on the Google icon.
+For example, to add your Google OpenID you simply click on the Google icon.